 Consumer Action Propels Regulatory and Corporate Change

 I’m also a bit of a skeptic that individuals putting forth excessive effort trying to reduce trash will really solve the problem.
-I believe change must be driven by consumers, which will ultimately lead to regulation and corporate action, so I definitely prescribe to certain zero waste activities.
-But I think that, like many things in life, zero waste practices follow the law of diminishing returns.
+I believe change must be driven by consumers, which will ultimately lead to regulation and corporate action, so I definitely prescribe to the belief that certain individual zero waste activities are meaningful.
+But also I think that, like many things in life, zero waste practices follow the law of diminishing returns.

 At the outset, we can grab the low hanging fruit and make some really meaningful changes for not a whole lot of effort.
-As we dive deeper, however, into the practices and reduce more obscure or miscellaneous amounts of waste in our lives, I suspect we work harder for less substantial benefit.
+As we dive deeper into the habits, however, and reduce more obscure or miscellaneous amounts of waste in our lives, I suspect we work harder for less substantial benefit.
 I prefer to focus on where I can get the best bang for my buck.
 How can I get a good return on my effort?

 Broken Consumption Systems

 Further, our consumption systems are broken.
-So many of the everyday activities in our lives are inundated with trash that, quite frankly, it is really hard to refuse without being a social outlier.
-To attain sustainable levels of consumption, waste production and waste management, we need paradigm shifts that turn the way we do things upside down.
+So many of the everyday activities in our lives are inundated with trash that it is really hard to refuse without being a social outlier.
+To attain sustainable levels of consumption, waste production, and waste management, we need paradigm shifts that turn the way we do things upside down.
 That comes from regulation, corporations, new incentive systems, and communities-at-large, not solely by individuals trading trash cans for mason jars.

 That being said, I know we can all make some waste-reduction changes in our lives that really do matter.
 Small changes build momentum and become the foundation for lasting and systematic change.
 There are plenty of simpler and more realistic efforts families can make to reduce waste and consumption of resources.
 I don’t think about zero waste as an all-or-nothing game.
 I consider it a set of guiding principles, something I’ve written about in more depth in the past.